 In many projects I have tackled I have found that just driving process improvements and pressing on metrics will only get you so far.
 To really break through barriers and get Game Changing results a critical focus area in your Project has to be based on making Cultural Change.
 You will be amazed at how a focus on Cultural Change will not only make your Project more successful but it will make your company stronger and your employees stronger.

-Depending upon your situation you may find that some or all of these techniques are appropriate at a particular point in time.
+Depending upon your situation you may find that some or all of these techniques are appropriate at a particular point in time to break Barriers.
 Always remember that ANYTHING can be changed and Embrace The Possibilities!